 Attempting to Stop an Executive Officer from Carrying Out Their Lawful Duties

-Actively Defying an Executive Officer Who is Carrying Out a Lawful Duty
+Actively Defying an Executive Officer Who Is Carrying Out a Lawful Duty

 Note that many different people are considered executive officers in California.
-The definition extends past police officers to include:

 - Prosecutors